XLTools/json/README.md

 ## Motivation

-**DOM sucks.** DOM APIs load the entire document into memory, in a data-agnostic container that must then be processed to the data you want, making DOM useless for large workloads.
+**DOM sucks.** DOM APIs load the entire document into memory, and require post-parsing data processing, making DOM useless for large workloads.

-**SAX sucks.** SAX APIs handle a series of general events to custom handlers, making complex document parsing requiring complicated conditional logic, and tedious amounts of boilerplate.
+**SAX sucks.** SAX APIs map specific events to specific handlers, requiring conditional branches for each tree in the document, resulting in tedious amounts of boilerplate.

-**Iterators rule.** Inspired by the TextReader and TextWriter APIs from .NET, Json++ provides a lazy, DOM-like interface, with iterative access to each node as the document is parsed.
-This enables tree-specific parser logic and auto-ranges, without pre-loading the document into memory.
+**Iteratables rule.** Inspired by the TextReader and TextWriter APIs from .NET, Json++ provides lazy, iterative access to each node as the document is parsed, simplifying tree-specific parsing with minimal overhead.

+Json++ features:

+- STL-like access
+- Iterators and auto-ranges

 ## Getting Started